-In India, population is increasing day by day, to feed all these increased population we need to increase the yield per unit area as well as improve the resources used for efficiency of crops.
-70% of Indian Mustard is cultivated in India is effected by Aphids.
+In India, population is increasing day by day, to feed all these increased population, we need to increase the yield per unit area as well as improve the resources used for efficiency of crops.
+70% of Indian mustard is cultivated in India is affected by Aphids.
 Losses in production due to biotic or abiotic factors are the major concerns.
 Traditionally, farmers are using chemicals to deal with aphids in Brassica fields.
-Moreover, in recent days, knowledge of plant-pathogen interaction, advanced breeding techniques including agricultural biotechnology are aided for resistance in response to aphid infestation in many crops like soybean, tomato, potato, brinjal, legumes, wheat, maize, melon, cotton, rice, barley, papaya and in rapeseed mustard.
+Moreover, in recent days, knowledge of plant-pathogen interaction, advanced breedtechniques including agricultural biotechnology are aided for resistance in response to aphid infestation in many crops like soybean, tomato, potato, brinjal, legumes, wheat, maize, melon, cotton, rice, barley, papaya and in rapeseed mustard.
 These approaches are much efficiently used in worldwide.
-QTLs is one of the most powerful approaches of molecular plant breeding used in genetic crop improvement.
-In QTL, important traits and genes associated with plant resistance to aphids are identified and incorporated into new cultivars using agriculture crop improvements tools.
+QTLs is one of the most powerful approaches of molecular plant breeding used in genetic crop improveand ment.
+OTL, important traits associated with plant resistance to aphids are identified and incorporated into new cultivars using agriculture crop improvement tools.
 In this present review, we have tried to provide some of the innovative methods in response to aphid infestation.
-By considering the Genetic control, Chemical control and Biological control on this economically important crop, it is expected that the increased production trend can be achieved in a near future.
+By considering the Genetic control, Chemical control and Biological control of this economically important crop, it is expected that the increased production trend can be achieved in a near future.